 Come live where you learn!
-Take your hybrid learning experience to the next level and gain unique experiences with courses taught at Unity College’s Field Station in Unity, Maine.
+Take your hybrid learning experience to the next level and gain unique experiences with courses taught at Unity Environmental University’s Field Station in Unity, Maine.
 You’ll build relationships that will last a lifetime with your professors and peers.
 With room & board options available, and access to financial aid opportunities, the ability to join us for 1 or 2 classes makes this option more accessible and affordable than ever before!

 Discover all of the things that make wildlife and fisheries unique!

 WF 105 Introduction to Wildlife and Fisheries Biology | 3 credits

 This course will introduce students to the field of wildlife and fisheries biology.
 It will provide a framework for understanding management concepts necessary for future studies.